Product design, but for humans

 There's plenty more that I'd be glad to share.
 You know the drill, just reach out and let me know.

-Portfolio / The Fabric Design System
+Portfolio / Fabric Design System

 For a product as vast and deep as BambooHR, the lack of a well thought out design system was a major problem.
 And creating one was a major undertaking.